 - Indoor Gardening Step By Step Guide: How To Germinate Seeds Indoors

-The fruiting/harvesting stage is the final stage of a plant’s life cycle when producing fruits or vegetables.
+The final stage of a plant’s life cycle when producing fruits or vegetables.
 This is the stage when most plants are ready to be harvested.
 Care

 Taking Care of Your Plants